-Marina S. Moses, MS, DrPH, joined Drexel’s Health Administration faculty in July 2019.
+Marina Moses, DrPH, joined Drexel’s Health Administration faculty in July 2019.
+In addition to serving on the faculty, she is the director of the Master in Health Administration program.
 Moses has over 25 years of senior executive experience in the federal, nonprofit and academic sectors where she led innovative public policy programs, established community-based initiatives and built partnerships with Fortune 100 companies and philanthropic organizations.
-She served as the director for the Science and Technology for Sustainability Program at the National Academies of Sciences, Engineering and Medicine.
+She served as the director for the Science and Technology for Sustainability program at the National Academies of Sciences, Engineering and Medicine.
 In addition, she led the American Academy of Microbiology, the honorific branch of the American Society of Microbiology and served as the program director at WomenHeart, a non-profit dedicated to providing support for women with or at risk of heart disease.
 At WomenHeart, she oversaw the National Hospital Alliance, a partnership of hospitals committed to promoting women’s heart health.
 She served on the faculty of The George Washington University (GWU) Milken Institute School of Public Health.
 In this position, she directed several research initiatives as well as led the practicum and doctoral programs.
-Before joining GWU’s faculty, Moses held a senior scientific position in the Environmental Management Division of the U.S. Department of Energy (DOE) where she developed a qualitative framework to assess hazardous and nuclear waste risks from DOE sites and helped establish a long-term research program on "transformational" science.
-Prior to her experience at DOE, she served as the senior human health risk assessor in the U. S. Environmental Protection Agency's Region 2 Superfund Program where she assessed abandoned hazardous waste sites and developed national policy and guidance.
-Moses received her BA (Chemistry) and her MS (Environmental Health Sciences) degrees from Case Western Reserve University and her Doctorate of Public Health from Columbia University’s Mailman School of Public Health.
+Before joining GWU’s faculty, Marina held a senior scientific position in the Environmental Management Division of the U.S. Department of Energy (DOE) where she developed a qualitative framework to assess hazardous and nuclear waste risks from DOE sites and helped establish a long-term research program on "transformational" science.
+Prior to her experience at DOE, she served as the senior human health risk assessor in the U. S Environmental Protection Agency's Region 2 Superfund Program where she assessed abandoned hazardous waste sites and developed national policy and guidance.

 Health Administration, healthcare policy, nonprofit association management, sustainability